 Scope creep: the plight of the freelance editor

 An author calls Jane the Editor and says they want a copyedit, that they're happy with their manuscript overall and just want to catch any errors or typos, anything that could cause them embarrassment.
-Jane requests a sample and the prospective client sends the first few pages of their novel, the part in every MS that has been revised and rewritten to near perfection.
+Jane requests a sample and the prospective client sends the first few pages of their novel, the part in every manuscript that's been revised and rewritten to near perfection.
 Jane does the sample edit, agrees that a light copyedit is appropriate, and gives a quote based on the amount of time she believes the project will take.

 Fast forward to the middle of the editing process, and Jane has discovered that not only is the writing deeper into the book a lot less polished, but there are confusing point of view shifts and timeline inconsistencies that need unraveling, slowing down the editing significantly.
 She has other projects scheduled right after this one and she knows her client doesn't have more in their budget, so she ends up working overtime to meet the deadline—all the while worrying that the client, instead of appreciating getting a heavy edit for a light edit price, will see all the markup as overstepping and trying to change their voice.